Nemin32/Nemin32.github.io/soulstorm/_posts/2020-12-11-gameawards.md

 {% include caption.html url="/imgs/gameawards/honey.jpg" description="You can see one on the far right and on the far left." %}

-This, however, connects even more dot as if we look back to one of the screenshots released previously, we can see the same bird statues looking over the pool of "honey" where Abe gets his chest scar.
+This, however, connects one more dot because if we look back to one of the screenshots released previously, we can see the same bird statues looking over the pool of "honey" where Abe gets his chest scar.